uvmain/zene/README.md

 - `createApiKey` Accepts a `userId` parameter.
 Only admins can create API keys for other users.
 - `getApiKeys` Accepts a `userId` parameter.
 Only admins can get API keys for other users.
 - `deleteApiKey` Requires one or more `id` parameter(s).
 Accepts a `userId` parameter.
 Only admins can delete API keys for other users.
+- `getAlbumArts` Returns URLs for various album art choices, eg Deezer, CoverArtArchive, Local Folder art, Embedded track art.
+- `updateAlbumArt` Accepts an `id` parameter and a `file` form blob to update album art.
+Only admins can call this endpoint.

 ## Installation
 - create a `.env` file using `.env.example` as a guide